top of page

 I work with writers in a variety of ways.

-My Get Unstuck coaching package is tailored to writers' needs, but generally is shaped something like:
+My Get Unstuck Coaching Package is tailored to writers' needs, but generally is shaped something like:

 • An introductory hour-long phone call or video chat, where we discuss your writing goals and process